 Ecommerce platforms offer full automation, including finance systems, inventory, shipping and customer service.
 That means everything is in one place and can easily be managed by one person at their convenience.
 Chatbots can help you out with most enquiries, and artificial intelligence provides a personal touch into this communication.
 These simple solutions give you more time to grow your business and keep your customers happy at the same time, and all of this without hiring additional team members.

-7. Derive benefits from customer advocacy
+7. Benefits from customer satisfaction and advocacy

-Whisper marketing works very well online and helps spread the word about your brand globally.
+Word-of-mouth marketing works very well online and helps spread the word about your brand globally.
 People depend heavily on reviews and others’ opinions.
-They are more likely to buy a particular product from a particular seller if it was recommended by someone famous, someone they know or someone they can identify with.
+They are more likely to buy a particular product from a specific seller if it was recommended by someone famous, someone they know or someone they can identify with.
 The Digital Marketing Institute shows that 49% of consumers rely on influencer recommendations, and 40% have purchased goods after seeing them on social media.

 8. Lower advertising costs